-As you put your plan together consider these basic Dos and Don’t Dos:
+As you put your plan together consider these basic dos and don'ts.

 What not to do:

-• Don’t get angry.
-Don’t scold your child or make her feel ashamed.
-Your little one isn’t doing this on purpose, he isn’t trying to make you mad, and he doesn’t understand how to solve this any more than you do.
+Don’t get angry.
+Don’t scold your child or make them feel ashamed.
+Your little one isn’t doing this on purpose, they're not trying to make you mad, and they don't understand how to solve this any more than you do.

-• Don’t make your child sit on the toilet and “try” or push.
-BMs come out when the body is ready, and forcing them can create small tears in the anus (fissures) or hemorrhoids, which cause all-day pain in the rectum.
+Don’t make your child sit on the toilet and “try” or push.
+Bowel movements come out when the body is ready, and forcing them can create small tears in the anus (fissures) or haemorrhoids, which cause all-day pain in the rectum.
 This will cause the child to avoid pooing even more, which leads to constipation, which creates hard stool, which causes more hemorrhoids, and on and on and on to generate a dreadful cycle of pain and frustration.

-• Don’t let your child strain when he sits to poo.
-Of course a little bit of pushing can be necessary for a normal bowel movement.
-But if he is grunting, straining and forcing, it’s a sign that either he’s not quite ready to go, or he’s somewhat constipated.
-Have him drink a big glass of water, eat a piece of fruit and then try again in ten or twenty minutes.
+Don’t let your child strain when they sit to poo.
+Of course, a little bit of pushing can be necessary for a normal bowel movement, but if your child is grunting, straining and forcing, it’s a sign that either they're not quite ready to go, or are somewhat constipated.
+Have them drink a big glass of water, eat a piece of fruit and then try again in ten or twenty minutes.

-• Don’t ever make your child “hold it.”
-When she announces the need to go, or if you notice that her body signals are indicating a need to go, find a toilet immediately.
+Don’t ever make your child “hold it.”
+When they announce the need to go, or if you notice that their body signals are indicating a need to go, find a toilet immediately.
 Delaying and holding contributes to constipation and other bowel problems.

 What to do:

-• If you find your child has had a bowel movement in her pants, calmly take her to the bathroom.
-Flush her poo down the toilet with a comment to explain that’s where it goes.
-Have her sit on the potty while you wipe her bottom, and let her know that soon she’ll do her poo on the potty.
+If you find your child has had a bowel movement in their pants, calmly take them to the bathroom.
+Flush the poo down the toilet with a comment to explain that’s where it goes.
+Have your child sit on the potty while you wipe their bottom, and let them know that soon they'll do their poo on the potty.

-• If your child will only go in a nappy begin to have her do so in the bathroom.
-Progress to having her sit on the potty, in her nappy if she’d like.
-Once she is used to this suggest taking her nappy off and putting it into the potty bowl as a ‘pocket’ to catch her poopie.
+• If your child will only go in a nappy, begin to have them do so in the bathroom.
+Progress to having them sit on the potty, in their nappy if they like.
+Once they're used to this, suggest taking the nappy off and putting it into the potty bowl as a ‘pocket’ to catch the poo.

-• Make sure that your child sits long enough to empty her bladder or bowel each time she uses the toilet.
+• Make sure that your child sits long enough to empty their bladder or bowel each time they use the toilet.
 Make it a relaxing three to five minutes.

 • Make sure that your child’s legs are comfortable and knees are slightly apart and that feet are firmly planted on the floor or a sturdy stool.